Aerizeon/NeosUtilities/README.md

-# NeosSimpleUtilities
+# NeosUtilities #
-A Plugin for NeosVR that provides several useful utility features
+A Plugin for [NeosVR](https://neos.com/) that provides several useful utility features

 **This component is to be used for testing only.**